olivierlambert/talks/LCon15/talk.md

 # Auto scaling

-* Vertical scaling?
+* Vertical scaling: more resources for existing Docker instances

   * autoscale VMs perfs (CPUs/RAM etc.)
   * fine scaling by combining Xen and Docker usage
   * "like" Amazon ECS Service Scheduler but on your own hardware

-* Horizontal scaling?
+* Horizontal scaling: more Docker instances

   * create Docker ready VMs on new/other servers (on demand)
   * Docker-driven VM deployment on specific set of resources
   * Docker orchestration tools (like Kubernetes) drivers for XenServer/Xen Orchestra